-- 1. This section should be used only by states that require creation of a registry of environmental covenants pursuant to this optional Section.
+1. This section should be used only by states that require creation of a registry of environmental covenants pursuant to this optional Section.
 At the time this Act was promulgated, Section 101 of CERCLA had recently been amended to encourage states to create registries of sites where remediation work had been completed; see Small Business Liability Relief and Brownfields Revitalization Act, Pub.
 L. No. 107-118 § 128(b)(1)(C) (2002).
-The Act anticipates that in those states that choose to create such a registry for federal law purposes, this section would prove useful in integrating local land recording systems with a single, state-wide registry. - 2.
-The notice specified in this Section may be recorded in the land records in lieu of recording the environmental covenant.
-However, such a notice should only be authorized if the registry is established and the environmental covenant is recorded there.
-Where there is no separate registry, the environmental covenant must be recorded in the land records and this notice would not be used. - 3.
-A description of the property under subsection (b)(1) may include identification by latitude/longitude coordinates.
-Note also that a description of the location of the contamination itself on the site may require considerably more detail than the description of the real estate subject to the covenant; see the discussion of this subject in the comments to Section 4.
+The Act anticipates that in those states that choose to create such a registry for federal law purposes, this section would prove useful in integrating local land recording systems with a single, state-wide registry.

+2. The notice specified in this Section may be recorded in the land records in lieu of recording the environmental covenant.
+However, such a notice should be authorized only if the registry is established and the environmental covenant is recorded there.
+Where there is no separate registry, the environmental covenant must be recorded in the land records and this notice would not be used.

+3. A description of the property under subsection (b)(1) may include identification by latitude/longitude coordinates.
+Note also that a description of the location of the contamination itself on the site may require considerably more detail than the description of the real property subject to the covenant; see the discussion of this subject in the comments to Section 4.

-4. The web address required to be contained in the notice by Para.
-7 of the proposed notice form should reflect the most direct means of identifying the full covenant and accompanying information.
-As appropriate, the address may require a specific internet address, page or name reference, document number of other unique identifying name, number or symbol.]
+4. The web address required to be contained in the notice by subsection (c)(7) should reflect the most direct means of identifying the full covenant and accompanying information.
+As appropriate, the address may require a specific internet address, page or name reference, document number of other unique identifying name, number or symbol.

-There is no reason to believe that a registry created under this optional section would not be self-funding, in the same way that the corporate records departments of most Secretaries of State offices and the land recording offices of most counties and municipalities are self-funding.
+A registry created under this optional section could be self-funding, in the same way that the corporate records departments of most Secretaries of State offices and the land recording offices of most counties and municipalities are self-funding.]